 This figure includes all income shown in Boxes 6 to 10.
-It should be equal to the total income shown in the income statement, excluding exceptional items.
+It should be equal to the total income shown in the profit and loss statement, excluding exceptional items.
 If the total income is a loss, put a minus sign in the last box.